sisense/graphql2rest/docs/The manifest file.md

 	}
 ```

-**"Completes successfully"** is defined by us as a GraphQL response with a "data" object which includes at least one non-null field.
+**"Completes successfully"** is defined by us as a GraphQL response with a "data" object that includes at least one non-null field.
 The response may or may not have an "errors[]" array.
 If it it does have non-empty "data" and "errors" array, the "errors" array will be omitted from the REST response.
 By default, successful responses are formatted to look like standard REST responses (flat JSON object or array, with no extra 'errors' array), but that formatting can be customized in GraphQL2REST.

 If the response received from GraphQL server has no "data" object (or the "data" object only include "null"-valued fields), the response is deemed to be an error response (did not complete successfully) and an error HTTP status code will be returned by the REST router along with the error message response.
 The format of the error response from GraphQL can be customized in GraphQL2REST.